ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 }
 ```

-In this example, we set the initial opacity of the <div> to 0, and when the component mounts, it smoothly animates to an opacity of 1 over a duration of 1 second.
+In this example, we set the initial opacity of the <b>div</b> to 0, and when the component mounts, it smoothly animates to an opacity of 1 over a duration of 1 second.

 That's really concise and powerful!
 Right?